jaz303/terrier/README.md

 # terrier

 `terrier` is a light-weight DOM template loader and element plucker.
-It creates a DOM node from a string of HTML and plucks any elements with the attribute `data-pluck`, return them in a dictionary.
+It creates a DOM node from a string of HTML and plucks any elements with the attribute `data-pluck`, returning them in a dictionary.

 `terrier` should work in all browsers that support `querySelectorAll()`.